fancyhands/fancyhands-php/README.md

 PHP Wrapper for the [FancyHands personal assistant API].
 You can sign up for API access [here].

+This wrapper is also available as a native CodeIgniter library at [dealerteam-charles/FancyHandsPHP-CodeIgniter].

 Requirements
 ------------
 The only requirement for this wrapper is the PECL OAuth extension.
 It's pretty easy to install on Ubuntu/Debian using the below commands: